pclov3r/iq_tool/README.md

     --am-envelope                         Disable Synchronous AM (PLL) and use Magnitude Envelope Detection.

 Available Presets
-    cu8-nrsc5                             Sets sample type to cu8, rate to 1488375.0 Hz for piping to nrsc5 (FM/AM).
-    cu8-nrsc5-usb                         Sets sample type to cu8, rate to 1488375.0 Hz, isolates USB sideband (102-215kHz) (Hack) for piping to nrsc5 (FM). cu8-nrsc5-lsb                         Sets sample type to cu8, rate to 1488375.0 Hz, isolates LSB sideband (-215 to -102kHz) (Hack) for piping to nrsc5 (FM). cs16-fm-nrsc5                         Sets sample type to cs16, rate to 744187.5 Hz for piping to nrsc5 (FM). cs16-fm-nrsc5-usb                     Sets sample type to cs16, rate to 744187.5 Hz, isolates USB sideband (102-215kHz) (Hack) for piping to nrsc5 (FM). cs16-fm-nrsc5-lsb                     Sets sample type to cs16, rate to 744187.5 Hz, isolates LSB sideband (-215 to -102kHz) (Hack) for piping to nrsc5 (FM). cs16-am-nrsc5                         Sets sample type to cs16, rate to 46511.71875 Hz for piping to nrsc5 (AM).
+    cu8-nrsc5                             Sets sample type to cu8, rate to 1488375.0 Hz for piping to external nrsc5 (FM/AM).
+Use --output stdout cu8-nrsc5-usb                         Sets sample type to cu8, rate to 1488375.0 Hz, isolates USB sideband (102-215kHz) (Hack) for piping to external nrsc5 (FM).
+Use --output stdout cu8-nrsc5-lsb                         Sets sample type to cu8, rate to 1488375.0 Hz, isolates LSB sideband (-215 to -102kHz) (Hack) for piping to external nrsc5 (FM).
+Use --output stdout cs16-fm-nrsc5                         Sets sample type to cs16, rate to 744187.5 Hz for piping to external nrsc5 (FM).
+Use --output stdout cs16-fm-nrsc5-usb                     Sets sample type to cs16, rate to 744187.5 Hz, isolates USB sideband (102-215kHz) (Hack) for piping to external nrsc5 (FM).
+Use --output stdout cs16-fm-nrsc5-lsb                     Sets sample type to cs16, rate to 744187.5 Hz, isolates LSB sideband (-215 to -102kHz) (Hack) for piping to external nrsc5 (FM).
+Use --output stdout cs16-am-nrsc5                         Sets sample type to cs16, rate to 46511.71875 Hz for piping to external nrsc5 (AM).
+Use --output stdout

 Help & Version
     -v, --version                         show program's version number and exit